holoviz-topics/EarthML/README.md

 </div>
 </div>

-In addition to these examples, the [Getting Started Guide](getting_started) aims to quickly introduce the essential concepts to help the reader understand how they can start using these tools to solve their own problems.
-The [User Guide](user_guide) then offers a more in depth overview of these concepts when you are ready for further study.
-Lastly, the [API](Reference_Manual) is the definitive guide to each EarthML object.
+In addition to these examples, the [Tutorial](tutorial) offers an in depth overview of these concepts when you are ready for further study.

 Please feel free to report [issues](https://github.com/pyviz-topics/EarthML/issues) or [contribute